-Today’s motorcyclists are particularly vulnerable to accidents on Birmingham’s busy roads.
+Motorcyclists are particularly vulnerable to accidents on Birmingham’s busy roads today.
 This negligence can cause you to suffer severe physical injuries and personal losses.
-That said, Morris Bart & Associates, LLC can help you hold the right parties accountable.
+That said, the Morris Bart law firm can help you hold the right parties accountable.

-Our motorcycle accident attorneys in Birmingham can help you file a claim for your injuries, losses, and financial damages.
+Our Birmingham motorcycle accident lawyer can help you file a claim for your injuries, losses, and financial damages.
 We will defend your right to compensation while you recover from your injuries.
-If the time’s come for you to pursue a motorcycle accident complaint, you can meet with our representatives and determine how to move your case forward.
+If the time comes for you to pursue a motorcycle accident case, you can meet with our representatives and determine how to move your case forward.

-Motorcycle accidents can leave you with more bills than you know how to contend with.
-Filing a motorcycle accident complaint allows you to take the first step toward addressing those bills.
+Motorcycle accidents can leave you with more bills than you know how to deal with.
+Filing a motorcycle accident case allows you to take the first step toward addressing those bills.
 If you win your court case, you can request compensation to match what you’ve spent while on your road to recovery.

-As your attorneys, it’s our job to calculate what your post-accident damages might look like.
+As your Birmingham personal injury lawyers, it’s our job to calculate what your post-accident damages might look like.
 In most cases, these involve both economic and non-economic losses otherwise tied up in your accident.

 You must submit evidence affiliated with each of the losses that go into your estimated compensation.
 Fortunately, a motorcycle accident attorney in Birmingham can work with private investigators and local law enforcement to bring together the documentation we need to defend your request.